 Creating an effective interface for heat transfer is accomplished differently on the inside and outside of the PC.
 Air itself is a poor heat conductor, so on the inside of the PC it’s important to eliminate as much air as possible between the CPU and heat sink.
 Simply mounting the heat sink on the CPU is not enough since microscopic imperfections leave air pockets at the interface point.
 The most common way of getting around this is adding thermal paste, which is a better conductor than air.
 The thermal paste fills all the gaps that would otherwise have air in them.

 On the outside of the PC, heat is being dissipated directly into the air so a different approach is needed.
 A common design is a lid covered in specially-engineered ridges.
 These ridges increase the total surface area exposed to the air, effectively adding more passageways for heat to escape.
+If you look closely, sometimes even the ridges will have ridges further increasing the surface area.

 These principles can help you avoid several pitfalls when assembling or implementing a fanless PC.
 For example, although heat paste is a better conductor than air, it is quite a poor one compared to copper or aluminum.
 This means that you should only use just enough to fill the gaps where it is needed.
 Any more and you are creating a thermal barrier that may overheat your computer.
 Another common complication to avoid is placing something on top of a fanless computer.
 Even a single piece of paper can trap a pocket of hot air on the PCs lid, preventing the computer from cooling.
 You should also consider the air surrounding the PC.
 If the surrounding air is unable to circulate (as it would be in a confined space) or too thin (such as at high elevations) it will have less potential for carrying heat away from the PC.